Linen, undyed; wool: dyed; tapestry weave with supplementary weft wrapping

 Purchase from the J. H. Wade Fund and Gift of the Textile Art Alliance in memory of Robert P. Bergman 2000.5

 This large panel conveys merrymaking, wealth, and power through its symbolic imagery and deep purple color.
-It was originally part of a luxurious wide curtain with similar panels alternating with plain linen.
-Although woven in Christian Egypt, pagan subjects dominate.
-A nude male stands beside a dancing female in transparent clothing in each of the three squares, alternating with centaurs (half-man, half-horse) in roundels.
-In the central square, Dionysus holds a grapevine and a weary Herakles leans on his club below.
-The lively animal imagery conveys wealth because few could afford such animals: lions, bulls, hares, a bear, boar, donkey, dog, and a stag.
+It was originally part of a luxurious wide curtain with similar panels alternating with plain linen panels.
+Although woven in Christian Egypt, the panel is dominated by pagan subjects.
+A nude male stands beside a dancing female in transparent clothing in each of the three squares, alternating with centaurs (half-man, half-horse creatures) in roundels.
+In the central square, Dionysus, the god of wine, holds a grapevine and a weary Hercules leans on his club below.
+The lively animal imagery conveys wealth because few could afford animals such as lions, bulls, and hares.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.